jhulten/jeffreyhulten.com/_posts/2009-04-15-nfjs-spring-2009-day-two.markdown

 wordpress_url: http://tragicallyleet.com/?p=303
 ---

-<em>NOTE: I delayed posting these entries to clean up my notes and add some useful links.</em>
+**NOTE: I delayed posting these entries to clean up my notes and add some useful links.**

 After getting to the hotel about ten minutes beforehand, I started the day with Ted Neward's talk, 'The Busy Developers Guide to Java Platform Security'.
 Instead of a "boring" presentation Ted decided it was story time.